Last Updated | May 26, 2022

 - Sales Features

 WordPress is a platform that was initially started for blogging, thus, it is best known for blogs and works best in that regard.
 For people opening online stores, WordPress is a great option, but there are much better options available out there, that are focused on online stores itself.
-WordPress is really easy to use and a great one for beginners to start their store, however, the responsibilities and decisions that come along with and eCommerce website, are very hefty, and WordPress needs to step up if it wants to make its name in the online business store market.
+WordPress is really easy to use and a great one for beginners to start their store, however, the responsibilities and decisions that come along with and eCommerce website(other e-commerce sites include Salesforce Commerce Cloud, bigcommerce web design company and salesforce commerce cloud development), are very hefty, and WordPress needs to step up if it wants to make its name in the online business store market.

 Drupal has a fully integrated system Commerce 2, which is integrated seamlessly into Drupal’s newer versions, and gives a great sales outlook.
 From having a customer faced display, customizable options for the cashier screen, APIs enabled and printing enabled of receipts, the whole shopping experience is great, and very alike to real life Point of Sale (POS) counters.
 This increases sales, as customers like having an easy checkout that they are familiar with already in real life.